 - Keep the grill at least two feet away from decks, siding, branches and any outdoor equipment that can catch fire quickly.

-If you follow these simple 4th of July safety tips, your entire family will be sure to have a safe and memorable holiday.
+If you follow these simple 4th of July safety tips, your entire family will be sure to have a safe and memorable holiday weekend.